ajschumacher/so_tense_very_flow_wow/index.md

 ```

 We won't want to follow every operation individually for long, but it
-will be nice to see at least one thing that feels like a real
+will be nice to see at least one that feels like a real computation.
-computation.

 ```python
 >>> output_value = weight * input_value